Guillaume-Docquier/python-azure-func-tutorial/README.md

 Go to your function folder
 ``cd costprediction``

-The ``init.py`` file defines the entry point for you function.
+The ``init.py`` file defines the entry point for your function.
 In there, we'll
 - Extract the data from the request
 - Pass the data to a function called ``predict_costs`` that will predict the costs
 - Format the results